mhwlng/streamdeck-elite/README.md

 This plugin ony works with keyboard bindings.
 So, when there is only a binding to a joystick / controller for a function, then you need to add a keyboard binding.

-If you change the bindings in Elite Dangerous, then you need to restart the streamdeck application.
+If you change the key bindings in Elite Dangerous, then you don't have to restart the streamdeck software.
+The plugin key bindings are updated automatically.

 The plugin installer is here: https://github.com/mhwlng/streamdeck-elite/releases